senglobe/Show_cmd_Capture/README.md

 4. Replace IPs and commands as needed, no other changes required.
 The ips should be comma (,) seperated only no range will be accepted.
 5. Open the command promt and execute from the download folder Show_cmd_Capture_v1.0.exe.
 6. When prompted for project name provide any name (without special character),the same name will be used to create a output folder to store all show commands output.
 Ensure there is no folder already exist with this same name from where you are executing.
-7. When propted, provide device login credentials (username, password and enable password).
+7. When prompted, provide device login credentials (username, password and enable password).
 The same username and password will be used of all the devices in the input file.
 ![alt text](https://github.com/senglobe/Show_cmd_Capture/blob/master/device_cred_image.png?raw=true)
+8. If you would like to capture the ISE show commands as well from the script, answer "yes" when prompted.
-8. Script will execute all the commands to all the devices in the YAML file.
+9. Script will execute all the commands to all the devices in the YAML file.
 ![alt text](https://github.com/senglobe/Show_cmd_Capture/blob/master/cmd_fires_image.png?raw=true)
-8. Oncee completed, you can find a a folder with  project name given, and .zip with same name and a .log file.
+10. Oncee completed, you can find a a folder with  project name given, and .zip with same name and a .log file.
 ![alt text](https://github.com/senglobe/Show_cmd_Capture/blob/master/outputfile_image.png?raw=true)
-9. The .log (file date_time_projectname.log) will show any error durin the script execution
+11. The .log (file date_time_projectname.log) will show any error durin the script execution